Nyarstot/nyarstot/README.md

 ## Hi there, my name is Nikita Kozlov👋

-I am a third-year student at SPBSUT.
+I am a third-year student at ITMO university.
 Currently I'm working on Rema Engine, a visual novel game engine. <br>
 I am working with C/C++, C#, Java, JS, Python, Asm and Prolog languages.
 <br>
 You can reach me here: *Nyarstot@yandex.ru* and *vk.com/nyarstot*